 No single control stops a determined attacker.
 But layered defenses make the attack economics unfavorable — and that’s how you win.

-If you encounter delivery failures after implementing these controls, the OTP API troubleshooting guide covers how to diagnose whether the issue is a false positive from your fraud rules or a legitimate delivery problem.
+If you encounter delivery failures after deploying these controls, the OTP API troubleshooting guide covers how to diagnose whether the issue is a false positive from your fraud rules or a legitimate delivery problem.

 Frequently Asked Questions